ankur-novatree/laravel-wallet/README.md

 Wallet::getUserTransaction($user_id,$transaction_id,$transaction_date,$account_type,$transaction_type,$transaction_status);
 ```

 To get type of  all account, use getAccountTypes() method.
+Here $status is a optional parameter.
 To get all active account $status parameter should be 1, and 0 in case of inactive.
 ```php
 Wallet::getAccountTypes($status);
 ```

 To get type of all transactions, use getTransactionTypes() method.
+Here $status is a optional parameter.
 To get all active transactions $status parameter should be 1, and 0 in case of inactive.
 ```php
 Wallet::getTransactionTypes($status);
 ```